sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 With the TOS image files organized and renamed, you can proceed to copy them to the SidecarTridge TOS emulator.

-#### Copying the TOS Images in MacOS
+#### Copying the TOS Images on macOS

 You can simply drag and drop the TOS image files from the `Atari STE TOS Images` folder to the `SidecarTrdg` volume.
 The files will be copied to the emulator's storage space and will be accessible for booting the Atari ST with the selected TOS image.

 If you copy multiple files at once, ensure they are copied in a single batch to avoid fragmentation.
 Once the files are copied, you can proceed to the next section.

-When drag and dropping files from a Mac to the SidecarTridge TOS emulator, the MacOS creates temporary hidden files that are not supported by the SidecarTridge TOS emulator.
+When dragging and dropping files from a Mac to the SidecarTridge TOS emulator, macOS creates temporary hidden files that are not supported by the SidecarTridge TOS emulator.
 To avoid this, it is recommended to open a Terminal window to copy the files to the SidecarTridge TOS emulator.

 ```bash
 cp -R /path/to/Atari\ STE\ TOS\ Images/* /Volumes/SidecarTrdg/
 ```

-#### Copying the TOS Images in Windows
+#### Copying the TOS Images on Windows

 In Windows, you can also drag and drop the TOS image files from the `Atari STE TOS Images` folder to the `SidecarTrdg` volume.
-Please follow the same guidelines as in MacOS to avoid fragmentation and ensure the files are copied correctly.
+Please follow the same guidelines as in macOS to avoid fragmentation and ensure the files are copied correctly.

-#### Copying the TOS Images in Linux
+#### Copying the TOS Images on Linux

 In Linux, you can use the `cp` command to copy the TOS image files from the `Atari STE TOS Images` folder to the `SidecarTrdg` volume.
-Please follow the same guidelines as in MacOS and Windows to avoid fragmentation and ensure the files are copied correctly.
+Please follow the same guidelines as in macOS and Windows to avoid fragmentation and ensure the files are copied correctly.

 ```bash
 cp -R /path/to/Atari\ STE\ TOS\ Images/* /media/username/SidecarTrdg/
 ```

-{: .note }
-Depending on the Linux distribution, the mount point of the SidecarTridge TOS emulator may vary.
+**Note:** Depending on the Linux distribution, the mount point of the SidecarTridge TOS emulator may vary.
 Replace `/media/username/SidecarTrdg/` with the correct mount point of the emulator.

 ### Obtaining Information about the TOS Images and Flash Status

-We have copied the TOS images to the SidecarTridge TOS emulator.
-Now, let's check the information about the TOS images and the flash status.
+After copying the TOS images to the SidecarTridge TOS emulator, you can check the information about the TOS images and the flash status.
 Open the `INFO.TXT` file in the `SidecarTrdg` volume to view the information.
 The file should contain details similar to the following:

 ```
 SidecarTridge ROM chip emulator v1.0.0 - (C)2024 GOODDATA LABS SL